Protected trees: a guide to tree preservation procedures

 6. If I see work being carried out on a protected tree, how can I find out if the owner has permission?

-Alternatively, you can search for tree works applications online here.
+You can search for tree works applications and notifications on the Planning Register.

 7. There are trees which I think should be protected.
 What can I do?